lacopf/Reggie/README.md

 Write algorithm to topologically sort directed graphs
 - States whether such a sort is possible
-- Allows graph to be output as hierarchically indented text file
+- Allows graph to be output as a topologically sorted text file

-Enable addition of attachments for various data types:
-- Audio (.wav, .mp3)
-- Video (.mp4, .mov)
-- Image (.jpg, .png)

 Enable exporting graph data into outside software/data types:
 - Calendars (.ics)
-- PDF
-- Images (.jpg, .png)

 Create default templates and custom template builder
-- Allows user to insert pre-made graph templates (Calendar, Timeline etc.)
+- Allows user to insert pre-made graph templates (Calendar, Collection etc.)
 - Allows user to create custom templates for future use